terra-hq/helpers/README.md

 statusCode (Integer): Returns the HTTP status code indicating the result of the API request.
 A status code of 200 indicates success, while other codes such as 400, 300, or 500 correspond to different API errors.

 ## Recaptcha
-Helper to add v3 to our custom  forms.
+Helper to add recaptcha v3 to our custom forms.
 This resturns a token.
 ```javascript
 import {recaptcha_v3} from "@terrahq/helpers/recaptcha";
 ```